Padres vs. Angels MLB Betting Odds, Trends & Prediction

 Padres vs. Angels MLB Betting Trends

-Over/Under has gone OVER in 5 of San Diego’s last 6 games against an opponent in the American League West Division
+The total has gone OVER in 5 of LA Angels’ last 6 games against an opponent in the National League

-The total has gone OVER in 8 of LA Angels’ last 11 games against an opponent in the National League
+Over/Under has gone UNDER in 10 of LA Angels’ last 14 games played in June

 Padres vs. Angels MLB BETTING PREDICTION

 Take San Diego.
-The Padres have won five out of their last seven games overall, are 28-12 in their last 40 road games and are 11-4 in their last 15 meetings with an American League West opponent.
-On the other side, the Angels are just 12-29 in their last 41 games, are 2-5 in their last seven games versus San Diego and are 5-19 in their last 24 home games.
+Despite dropping last night’s game, the Padres are still 4-1 in their last five games versus the Angels.
+On the other side, the Angels are just 3-9 in their last 12 games overall, are 5-16 in their last 21 home games and are 5-17 in their last 22 games when facing an opponent from the National League West.